mecuboi/regex-tutorial/README.md

 without the paranthese it will treat the 2 side as individual words.
 `/center|re/` will match either center or re.

+There are no OR operator in the email example.

 ### Flags